JohnGiorgi/mathematics-for-machine-learning/index.md

 ## Matrix inverses

-### Solving the apples and bananas problem: Gaussian elimination

-We're finally going to present a way to solve the _apples and bananas_ problem.
+In this section, we are finally going to present a way to solve the _apples and bananas_ problem with matrices.
 Along the way, we're going to find out about a thing called the [**inverse**](http://www.wikiwand.com/en/Invertible_matrix) of a matrix and a method for finding it.

+> For more practice with matrix inverses, see Khan Academy sections [here](https://www.khanacademy.org/math/linear-algebra/matrix-transformations/inverse-transformations/v/linear-algebra-introduction-to-the-inverse-of-a-function) and [here](https://www.khanacademy.org/math/linear-algebra/matrix-transformations/inverse-of-matrices/v/linear-algebra-deriving-a-method-for-determining-inverses).

+### Gaussian elimination: Solving the apples and bananas problem

-First, recall our probelm in matrix form:
+First, recall our apples and bananas problem in matrix form:

 \\[\begin{pmatrix}2 & 3 \\\ 10 & 1\end{pmatrix} \begin{bmatrix}a \\\ b\end{bmatrix} = \begin{bmatrix} 8 \\\ 3\end{bmatrix}\\]